rlunding/alg_eng/README.md

 ```
 benchmark -i:dataset1 -i:dataset2 -r -q:500000 -s:0
 ```

-There is also a pair of arguments, `algorithm` and `dont`, to be used with external profilers.

 ### Searching algorithms
 We have 10 searching algorithms in total.
 Below is an exhaustive list of them.